Service Management Blog

 Joseph Mathenge

-When it comes to user perception of IT within an enterprise, there is no doubt that the Service Desk remains one of the major drivers of customer experience.
+When it comes to user perception of IT within an enterprise, there is no doubt that the service desk remains one of the major drivers of customer experience.

 ITIL 4 defines the Service Desk as an entry and single point of contact for all users, where demand for incident resolution and service requests are received by the service provider.
-And while self-service portals and AI powered chatbots are all the rage in handling user issues nowadays, there is still room for the human touch—particularly where empathy is required and complexity is encountered.
+And while self-service portals and AI-powered chatbots are all the rage in handling user issues nowadays, there is still room for the human touch—particularly where empathy is required and complexity is encountered.

 So, what do employees of a service desk do?
 Let’s look at the service desk support analyst role, including typical responsibilities.